Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 # FDRI-comparing-rainfall-data-in-upper-severn
 ## Introduction
 Project comparing rainfall estimates in the Upper Severn using rain gauges and gridded rainfall products.
+Notebooks provided in `notebooks/` detail how the analysis and figures below were produced

 **Project Goal:** To reduce the uncertainty of rain-driven flood estimation in the upper reaches of the Severn catchment.